 I’m Lizzie

-I help neurodivergent adults (formally diagnosed or just neurodivergent-adjacent and suspicious) untangle the overwhelm, soften the shame, and build a life that actually works for their brain — not in spite of it.
+I help neurodivergent adults (formally diagnosed or just suspicious) untangle the overwhelm, soften the shame, and build a life that actually works for their brain — not in spite of it.

-You don’t need fixing.
-You need a space where your brain makes sense.
+I truly believe that we don’t need fixing.
+We need a space where our brains makes sense.

 If you’ve ever looked around at your scattered notes, missed deadlines, half-read books, and a browser full of tabs and thought: